Environmental-Pipeline/environmental-sensor-poc/README.md

 * Security can be enhanced by only allowing the key to be used from white-listed IP addresses.
 * Best practice would be to use a cloud service to schedule jobs instead of cron because cloud jobs can be set up using environment variables.

+**polars vs pandas**

+Polars was selected as our data framework because it is faster and more memory efficient, and will therefore help the project scale better.